 Volunteers experience a tea ceremony in the great Khumbu region of Nepal.

-Students and locals hanging out at the Bumburi school, one of our sister schools in Nepal.
+Students and locals hanging out at the Bumburi school in Nepal.

-In Kenya, depending on group sizes, we would love to host you in our Ulamba Guest House.
-This guest house is associated with a children’s home.
-Accommodations are basic, but comfortable, with private twin accommodations and a common area.
+In Kenya, depending on group sizes, we would love to host you in our Guest House with comfortable, private rooms and a common area.
 Bathrooms and sleeping areas are well maintained.
-Play with the children and engage with the local community.

 What Kind of Physical Shape Do I Need to be in to Volunteer?